-However, the landscape masterplan does provide 6,350 sq m of public open space that is accessible and usable by all, well over and above the 15% requirement of 5,370 sq m.
+The landscape masterplan provide 5,759 sq m of public open space that is accessible and usable by all, well over and above the 15% requirement of 5,370 sq m.
 This includes the following areas:

-• The central lawn; this area comprises of a formal lawn with meadow planting and mounds to the sides, circuitous paths edged with rills and planting beyond.
-It includes an outdoor pavilion with indoor and external seating opportunities and other opportunities for seating within the lawn, with great views towards Dalguise House, framed by the trees.
-There is no play equipment in this area, but the landscape mounds and meadow and rills will provide a playable landscape.

-- The garden between Blocks E & F; this area includes a raised timber deck to the north of Block E with tables and chairs and a more enclosed garden and play area which is characterised in part by the existing mature tree at its centre and also by the provision of another mature tree (Scotts Pine) rising up from a hole in the podium/basement floor. - The woodland area west and north of Block G; this area comprises of several play nodes at ground, the elevated walkway and elevated play nets and the surrounding woodland landscape. - The Walled Garden; this area includes the terrace directly to the south of Dalguise House which has provision for outdoor eating and drinking with views of the house to the north and the restored wall garden to the south.
-It also includes the regenerated walled garden.
+- The central lawn; this area comprises of a formal lawn with meadow planting and mounds to the sides, circuitous paths and planting beyond.
+It includes an outdoor pavilion with indoor and external seating opportunities and other opportunities for seating within the lawn, with views towards Dalguise House, framed by the trees.
+There is no play equipment in this area, but the landscape mounds and meadow will provide a playable landscape. - The woodland area west and north of Block G; this area comprises of several play nodes at ground, the elevated walkway and elevated play nets and the surrounding woodland landscape. - The Walled Garden; this area includes the terrace directly to the south of Dalguise House which has provision for outdoor eating and drinking with views of the house to the north and the restored walled garden to the south.
 The Walled Garden will be split into a more active area with play to the north and a quiet, reflective space to the south, where people can grow and pick edible plants and rest in this sheltered spot.
 Plant beds will contain mainly edible plants and trees, including herbs, fruits, nuts and vegetables, but also plants of botanical interest.
 An edible forest approach will be used with the trees planted in an orchard style.
-The walled garden wall will be retained and lengthened while access into the walled garden will be retained within the design.
+The walled garden wall will be retained while access into the walled garden will generally be at points where there is already a break in the wall.
+Two existing trees of value will be retained within the design.
 There will be interesting structures within the garden such as a long pergola trained with fruit trees.
 Along the paths there will be benches for rest and relaxation.
-Within the planting there will be areas for beehives, insect hotels and bird tables.
-Growing information boards will be positioned in key areas to educate people about the edible forest approach
+Within the planting there will be positioned in key areas to educate people about the edible forest approach.

-5.5.6 Communal Open Space
+5.5.7 Communal Open Space

-The proposals allow for 3,880 sqm of communal open space (above the required 3,869 sqm based upon the communal open space for the apartments and the additional communal open space to compensate for units without, or with a shortfall in private open space).
+The proposals allow for 3,867 sqm of communal open space (above the required 3,864 sqm based upon the communal open space for the apartments and the additional communal open space to compensate for units without, or with a shortfall in private open space).
 This includes the following:

-- The garden area between Blocks D & E; which consists of a play area with water play, seating provision, and associated planting including a raised planter. - The communal roof terrace on Block E, which includes outdoor dining and seating provision enclosed within raised planters with views of the coastline to the north and a viewing deck. - The courtyard by the Coach House - Woodland areas to the north and south of the site that include resting and play opportunities and sculpture interspersed within the woodland environment. - In most places informal boundaries exist between public open space.
+- The garden area between Blocks D & E; which consists of a play area with water play, seating provision, and associated planting including a raised planter. - The communal roof terrace on Block E, which includes outdoor dining and seating provision enclosed within raised planters with views of the coastline to the north and a viewing deck. - The outdoor terrace at ground level at Block E. - The outdoor terrace between Blocks B and C at the entrance from the main avenue. - The space between Block E and Block F, which includes a play area and seating.

+- The courtyard by the Coach House. - Woodland areas to the north and south of the site that include resting and play opportunities and sculpture interspersed within the woodland environment. - In most places informal boundaries exist between communal and public open spaces.

-5.5.7 Access
+5.5.8 Access